 More info: www.sadiebarnette.com

 My Father's FBI File (ongoing)

-Sadie’s current project uses the FBI’s 500-page surveillance file kept on her father during his time in the Black Panther Party as source material for drawings and installations.
+Sadie’s project uses the FBI’s 500-page surveillance file kept on her father during his time in the Black Panther Party as source material for drawings and installations.
 She appropriates the files’ black and white type, officious markings and redactions by rendering pages in graphite, adorned with rhinestones and splashed with pink spray paint, to reframe her father's story.
 She creates a historical tapestry through which she reclaims the material from the framework of repressive forces intent on dismantling the Black Panthers and present an authentic telling of her family tree and American history.

 Sadie was in residence at the Camargo Foundation from March 7 to April 7, 2018 in partnership with Art Matters and the Jerome Foundation.